 - Oberyn, born in 258 AL, died in a trial by combat in 300 AL

-Because of the early deaths of Olyvar and Mors and the difference in age with his surviving siblings, Doran was raised alone.
+Because of the early deaths of Olyvar and Mors, the multiple miscarriages his mother suffered, and the difference in age with his surviving siblings, Doran was raised alone.
 This may have stimulated his tendency of not speaking out his thoughts.
 He squired at Salt Shore.

 He met his wife Mellario of Norvos while traveling in the Free Cities.
 They fell in love and were married.
 During their betrothal, Doran's siblings Elia and Oberyn traveled through the south on a quest to find suitable matches, while Doran stayed behind as castellan of Sunspear.
 Although Mellario was high born enough to become his wife, most marriages between nobles in Westeros are political marriages and a love match is very uncommon.
 The couple had three children.

 Although they married out of love, the marriage was not very happy.
 Mellario could not get used to Dornish customs.
-Shortly after the birth of Trystane, Quentyn was sent to be fostered as the ward and squire of Lord Anders Yronwood.
-This was done to make peace with the Yronwoods after the previous Lord Ormond Yronwood had died of his wounds taken in a duel with Oberyn.
+Shortly after the birth of Trystane, Quentyn was sent to be fostered as the ward and squire of Anders Yronwood.
+This was done to make peace with the Yronwoods after Lord Edgar Yronwood had died of his wounds taken in a duel with Oberyn.
 Mellario did not approve and went back to Norvos.

 In his fifties, Doran became badly afflicted with gout, losing much of his ability to walk, and so is usually confined to a wheelchair.
 He spends a great deal of time at the Water Gardens, the summer home of the Martells, watching children play.
 He avoids the commoners and only sees his trusted courtiers and advisors to hide his weakness from his enemies.

 Doran's mother died during or shortly after Robert's Rebellion and Doran succeeded her.
 The Martells had ties with the Targaryens and had supported them during the war.